Wall Street Analyst Upgrade First Majestic Silver Corp. [AG]. What else is Wall St. saying

 SECOND QUARTER 2021 HIGHLIGHTS.

-The stocks have a year to date performance of -9.45 percent and weekly performance of 3.93 percent.
-The stock has been moved at -32.43 percent over the last six months.
-The stock has performed -9.11 percent around the most recent 30 days and changed -30.97 percent over the most recent 3-months.
+First Majestic Silver Corp. represents 255.22 million in outstanding shares, while the company has a total market value of $3.29 billion with the latest information.
+AG stock price has been found in the range of $12.64 to $13.08.

-If compared to the average trading volume of 4.07M shares, AG reached to a volume of 2533237 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.04M shares, AG reached a trading volume of 3093853 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about First Majestic Silver Corp.
-[AG]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AG shares is $9.54 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AG stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.